Lunenburg, Nova Scotia

-The economy was traditionally based on the offshore fishery and today Lunenburg is the site of Canada's largest secondary fish-processing plant.
-The town flourished in the late 1800s, and much of the historic architecture dates from that period.
+Historically, Lunenburg's economy relied on the offshore fishery, and today it hosts Canada's largest secondary fish-processing plant.
+The town experienced prosperity in the late 1800s, and many of its architectural gems date back to that era.

-In 1995 UNESCO designated it a World Heritage Site.
+In 1995, UNESCO designated it a World Heritage Site.
 UNESCO considers the site the best example of planned British colonial settlement in North America, as it retains its original layout and appearance of the 1800s, including local wooden vernacular architecture.
 UNESCO considers the town in need of protection because the future of its traditional economic underpinnings, the Atlantic fishery, is now very uncertain.

 The historic core of the town is also a National Historic Site of Canada.

 Toponymy

 Lunenburg was named in 1753 after the Duke of Braunschweig-Lüneburg who had become King George II of Great Britain.
 The Acadian inhabitants of the site had called it Mirliguèche, a French spelling of a Mi'kmaq name of uncertain meaning.
 An earlier Mi'kmaq name was āseedĭk, meaning clam-land.